-The first method involves the Start screen.
+The second method involves the Start screen.
 If you are currently on the Desktop, click the Start button in the lower-left corner of the screen.

 On the Start screen, start typing “command prompt” (without the quotes).
 The Search panel displays on the right side of the screen and results of the search display as you type.
 Right-click on Command Prompt and select Run as administrator from the popup menu.